-Montenegro & Kosovo In the early years of the 21st
+Montenegro & Kosovo In the first decade of the 21st

 Century gvnet.com/streetchildren/Serbia-Montenegro.htm